tommyettinger/textratypist/README.md

 - Caro Asercion

 (Projects that use TextraTypist can copy the above list of Game-Icons.png contributors to comply with its license.)

+Thanks again to [the OpenMoji project](https://openmoji.org/)!
+That was clearly a lot of work.